 In 2008, when Tucker Davis (age 26) was diagnosed with fibrolamellar hepatocellular carcinoma (FHC), he founded the Fibrolamellar Cancer Foundation (FCF) with the hope of finding a cure for this often fatal disease.
 Because the incidence of FHC was so rare, little research had been conducted at that time.
 FCF has helped change that.

-FCF's mission is fourfold:
+FCF's mission is three-fold:

 FCF is an IRS approved 501 (c) (3) tax deductible public charity.
-100% of all donations go towards research.
+100% of net donations go towards research.
 All FCF's overhead and administrative costs are paid by the Charles A. and Marna Davis Foundation and Stone Point Capital.